Skip to main content

 The EMPOWER Lab focuses on research in posture, balance, neuro-muscular control, computational modeling and rehabilitation.
 The lab includes world-class equipment, including 3D motion cameras, wearable motion measurement sensors, a force-measuring treadmill, virtual reality systems, and a Caplex System, which provides a central platform to emulate wearable devices such as exoskeletons and prosthetics.

-The University of Dayton Industrial Assessment Center (UD-IAC) conducts free energy, waste and production assessments for small- to mid-sized industries and is funded by the U.S. Department of Energy.
+The University of Dayton Industrial Training and Assessment Center (UD-ITAC) conducts free energy, waste and production assessments for small- to mid-sized industries and is funded by the U.S. Department of Energy.
 In a typical year, the center saves companies the equivalent electricity use of 1,300 houses and the equivalent natural gas use of 280 houses.

 The Low-Speed Wind Tunnel Lab is a research and teaching hub for our engineering students to explore ways to improve aerodynamic efficiency.
 This exploration is achieved through a mélange of aerodynamic techniques including: force-based experiments, pressure wake surveys, optical flow diagnostic techniques, hot-wire anemometry and flow visualization.
 Apart from research projects performed by graduate students, the wind tunnel has supported innumerable class and senior capstone design projects.